AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 Otherwise there are multiple bathrooms and a large kitchen as well to tend to personal needs.

-##  Location
+##  Getting there

-We meet in Annevoie, Belgium which is about 2 hours from Brussels via public transport.
+Annevoie is about 2 hours from Brussels via public transport.
+There is a train station in the town.

 We will put up more information about how to get there/back and related information once we get closer to the actual event.